Converting TensorFlow Slim Image Classification Model Library Models¶

 0.5 is subtracted from the image values and values multiplied by

 2.0.
 The final image range of values is

 OpenVINO classification sample reads an input image as a three-dimensional array of integer values from the range

 [0, 255].
 In order to scale them to

 [-1, 1] range, the mean value

-127.5 for each image channel should be specified as well as scale factor
+127.5 for each image channel should be specified as well as a scale factor

 Similarly, the mean/scale values can be determined for other Slim models.

-The exact mean/scale values are defined in the table with list of supported TensorFlow*-Slim models at the Converting a TensorFlow* Model.
+The exact mean/scale values are defined in the table with list of supported TensorFlow-Slim models at the Converting a TensorFlow Model guide.